 Thamnocalamus tessellatus: A handsome, upright clumper from South Africa, this specimen grows about 10-15 feet tall and is hardy down to about 5º F. Clumps are tight and tidy, with slender 1-inch culms.
 Good in full sun, but not in hot, humid climates.

-Yushania maculata: Another mountain bamboo from southern China, also having light blue culms that turn yellow-green with age.
-Grows quickly, but clumps stay tight and compact, reaching 10-15 feet tall.
+Yushania maculata: Another mountain bamboo from southern China, with running rhizomes, also having light blue culms that turn yellow-green with age.
+Grows quickly, but plants stay tight and compact, reaching 10-15 feet tall.
 Leaves are thin and wispy, and overall quite attractive.
 Hardy down to about 0º F.

 Genus Chusquea